 8. Giving Is Always Available

 Generosity is available to everyone—anytime and anywhere.
 It does not need to be structured or premeditated.
 It can be great or small.
-You can decide at any moment that you want to tell a coworker “thank you” for their hard work on a project or pay for a stranger’s coffee in the morning.
+You can decide at any moment that you want to tell a co-worker “thank you” for their hard work on a project or pay for a stranger’s coffee in the morning at the drive-through.

 9. Giving Can Change the World

 All great change starts with small actions.
 Your generosity, in the form of time, money, energy, or even attitude, has the potential to affect massive change in the lives of other people and creatures.
-Here’s a simple example: you volunteer one hour per month at your local animal shelter, where you walk and pet and talk to stray dogs.
-Because these dogs have received extra love and attention, they are happier.
-Because they are happier, they are more likely to be adopted.
-Suddenly, that one hour of time you gave each month (which was probably quite enjoyable for you!) has led to an animal getting a second chance at a happy life.
+Here’s a simple example: you volunteer one hour per month virtually mentoring a teenager.
+Because this teenager received extra time and attention, this one hour could change their life.
+Suddenly, that one hour of time you gave each month (which was probably quite enjoyable for you!) has greatly impacted someone else's life.
 This situation demonstrates how giving works.
 It sets off a chain of small yet meaningful actions that lead to big change.

 10. Don’t Forget About You!

 Giving, as with any practice you cultivate, should place mindfulness at center stage.
 There is a time to give and a time to receive and it is vital to know the difference.
 You must give to yourself to be of any use to others, and just like giving to others, giving to yourself can be free and simple.
-Giving to yourself through small acts of self-care—think going to a restorative yoga class, drinking a warm cup of tea and reading a beloved book, or listening to your favorite song—will better position you to give to others.
+Giving to yourself through small acts of self-care—think drinking a warm cup of tea and reading a beloved book, or listening to your favorite song—will better position you to give to others.